-It is generally better to include the primary study over post-hoc and follow-up studies.
-However, there are times when the post-hoc study is more relevant than the primary study.
-As long as you are only collecting data on each patient once, the follow-up study may be included.
+It is generally better to include the primary study over follow-up (or post-hoc) studies.
+However, there are times when the follow-up study is more relevant than the primary study.
+As long as you are only collecting data on each patient once, the follow-up study should be included.